gorodetsky-umich/MDSS/docs/source/introduction.rst

-The |mdss|_ package is a Python-based tool designed to streamline the execution and data management of Aerodynamic and Aerostructural simulations.
-It integrates with MPhys to provide a structured framework for running simulations and organizing the resulting data in a hierarchical manner.
+The |mdss|_ package is a Python-based tool designed to streamline the execution and data management of Aerodynamic and Aerostructural simulations using MPhys.

-This package is particularly suited for projects involving multiple configurations or test cases, ensuring that simulation results are stored and categorized systematically.
+This package is particularly suited for projects involving multiple configurations or test cases, ensuring that simulation parameters and results are stored systematically.

 Key Features
 ~~~~~~~~~~~~